-For your musical interests and experiences to be considered in the application process, you must: Complete the Common Application for Dickinson College and follow the links (in the Common Application) to SlideRoom, and select between two options:
+For your musical interests and experiences to be considered in the application process, you must: Complete the Common Application for Dickinson College where you will follow the links (in the Common Application) to SlideRoom, and select between two options:

 Option A) Live Auditions / Interviews for Scholarships

-Only submissions from applicants to this program are considered for live auditions/interviews and scholarships.
+Only submissions from applicants via Option A are considered for live auditions/interviews and scholarships.

-Live auditions at Dickinson are by invitation only and are only available to Early Decision I and Early Action applicants.
+Live auditions and interviews at Dickinson are by invitation only based on your SlideRoom submission.
+They are only available to Early Decision I and Early Action applicants.
 We encourage you to submit your application as early as possible in order to make appropriate travel arrangements should you be selected to audition.

-Your SlideRoom submissions (which must be unedited, with no artificial enhancement or corrective software used) will serve as the preliminary criteria for being invited to a live audition/interview. *Singers: please attach .pdfs of scores of your selections for live auditions/interviews.
+Your SlideRoom submissions (which must be unedited, with no artificial enhancement or corrective software used) will serve as the preliminary criteria for being invited to a live audition/interview. *Singers: please attach PDF files of scores needed for live auditions/interviews to your initial SlideRoom submission.
 Should you be invited to audition live, the scores will given to faculty pianists who will accompany you in your audition.
 Please follow audition repertoire and material submission guidelines.

 Choice of Option A should be made by serious musicians who wish to be considered for scholarships based either on their advanced level of music performance, their composition portfolio (composers), or their writing on music (theory and music history).
-Regardless of whether you major or minor in music, we expect scholarship applicants to understand that, should a scholarship be awarded, active participation in the music department either through ensembles, lessons or classes is expected during all semesters in residence at Dickinson.
+Regardless of whether you major or minor in music, or participate in the music program as a non-music major, we expect scholarship applicants to understand that, should a scholarship be awarded, active participation in the music department either through ensembles, lessons or classes is expected during all semesters in residence at Dickinson.